valeryburtsev/Google-Messages-Desktop/README.md

 Known issues:

-* Account switching is not implemented
+* Account switching is not implemented (only one account is supported at the moment).